Skip to main content

 }

-The model field is tried first, then entries in the models array as fallbacks.
+The model field is tried first, then entries in models as fallbacks.

-Provider failover requires the client to specify models from different providers, or for model selection strategies to return candidates from multiple providers.
+Cross-provider failover requires the client to specify models from different providers, or model selection strategies that return candidates from multiple providers.

 Error behavior configuration